floreo-labs/Java-Core-Curriculum/projects/ReadMe.md

 1. Form a clear picture of the project requirements.
 Spend some time reading through:
     - This readme doc.
     - The [Slack Web API docs](https://api.slack.com/web) and [Basic message formatting guidelines](https://api.slack.com/docs/message-formatting).
-    - The code that has been provided in the `SlackBot` project -- particulary the Slack.java class, which provides methods that your bot can use to interact with Slack's Web API.
+    - The code that has been provided in the `Lab_SlackBot` project -- particulary the Slack.java class, which provides methods that your bot can use to interact with Slack's Web API.
     - Use the IntelliJ TODO panel (⌘6) to navigate to each of the project TODOs.

 2. For both of the following Slack API JSON objects, write a Java class to parse and represent it as a Java object.
 Each team member should be responsible for parsing at least one of the classes: